How to Grow Strawberries

 Mulching and feeding

 Mulching is very important to suppress weeds, conserve soil moisture, and keep the fruit clean.
 Commercial growers use black polythene for this reason.
 Home gardeners can use polythene or pea straw is also a good substitute and helps feed and condition your soil at the same time.
 If using polythene, ripening fruit can burn on the hot black plastic so place a layer of straw carefully around plants to prevent this happening.
-Feed plants regularly with a soluble fertiliser like Seasol or Power Feed in spring to stimulate growth.
+Feed plants regularly with a liquid fertiliser like Tui Organic Seaweed Tonic in spring to stimulate growth.
 Fertilise plants again when fruiting has finished if leaving the plants to grow on for another season.

 Plants need to be watered regularly in the growing season, especially in summer if it is dry.
 Reduce watering as berries start to redden, over-watering at this stage can result in soft, flavourless strawberries.